-First of all, drawing scattergram is necessary.
+First of all, you have to draw scattergram.
 Let's consider the relationship between height and the span of spread writing hand in survey data set.

 In Rgui console, type plot(Wr.Hnd ~ Height, data=survey).
 If you would like to see the relationship separately for males and females, use pch=as.integer(Sex) option.